ChiShouWu/senior-backend-interveiw-questions/Database.md

 4. Why do databases treat null as a so special case?
 For example, why does `SELECT * FROM table WHERE field = null` not match records with null field in SQL?
     <details><summary>Answer</summary>
       NULL means no value, not `zero` or `empty string`.
 And it have no type in SQL.
       Not `VARCHAR` or `DATE` or others.
-I will not to equal anything neither itself.
+It will not to equal anything neither itself.
       If you want to check if a field is null, you should use `IS NULL` or `IS NOT NULL` instead of `=` or `<>`.
     </details>
 5. How would you find the most expensive queries in an application?